Ex-32/misc-projects/echo-asm/README.md

 # echo (asm)

-This is an implementaion of the basic POSIX comand `echo` (it lacks the special formatting options the GNU version has) written in elf64 assembly for x86_64 linux.
+This is an implementation of the basic POSIX command `echo` (it lacks the special formatting options the GNU version has) written in elf64 NASM assembly for x86_64 linux.